Altinn/altinn-studio-docs/content/architecture/deployment/_index.md

 In this section you will find details about the deployment architecture for these solutions.

-In Addition there is a seprate article on how End Users Services developet in Altinn Studio Service Workshop are deployed to the runtime solution
+In addition there is a seprate article on how End Users Services developed in Altinn Studio Service Workshop are deployed to the runtime solution